The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 }

-With Apps Script or Dialogflow approaches you specify a function name in function, but with the HTTP endpoint approach you specify a URL.
-This distinction is a hard-to-find point in the documentation.
+With Apps Script or Dialogflow methods, you specify a function name in function, but with the HTTP endpoint method, you specify a URL.
+This distinction is a difficult point to find in the documentation.

-Note that since this URL comes through as-is in invokedFunction, routing is determined by adding an action key to parameters.
+Note that invokedFunction receives this URL as-is, so routing is handled by adding an action key to parameters.

-Trap 2: Constructing the Correct URL from Inside Cloud Functions
+Trap 2: Building the Correct URL from Inside Cloud Functions

-To avoid hardcoding the endpoint URL, I tried building it dynamically from the request.
+To avoid hardcoding the endpoint URL, we tried to assemble it dynamically from the request.

 # ❌ request.base_url returns the internal URL